onzfonz/comp227/src/content/4/en/part4c.md

 ![browser api/users shows JSON data with notes array](../../images/4/9.png)

-You can find the code for our current application in its entirety in the <i>part4-7</i> branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-7).
+You can find the code for our current application in its entirety in the *part4-7* branch of [this GitHub repository](https://github.com/fullstack-hy2020/part3-notes-backend/tree/part4-7).

 ### Creating a new note

 The code for creating a new note has to be updated so that the note is assigned to the user who created it.

-Let's expand our current implementation so that the information about the user who created a note is sent in the <i>userId</i> field of the request body:
+Let's expand our current implementation so that the information about the user who created a note is sent in the `userId` field of the request body:

 ```js
 const User = require('../models/user') //highlight-line